12 Easiest Tips Anyone Can Use To Save Money On Food!

 Cook-Once Eat-Twice Method of Cooking

 Cook-Once, Eat-Twice method is where you make more of a main entrée than you’ll be eating at one sitting.

 So go ahead & make a LOT of that favorite entrée tonight.
 Enjoy a portion for supper & freeze the rest in portion-sized servings.
 Now home-cooked healthy meals are as close as your freezer.

+Just pull out your main dish the night before and allow it to thaw overnight in the fridge.
 Then for supper all you have to do is heat up your main dish, add a couple of veggie sides or some quick & easy Roasted Vegetables and voila.

 Roasted vegetables are an easy side dish. #TexasHomesteader